bishonbopanna/bishonbopanna.github.io/_posts/2018-03-14-dissecting-hello-world-spring-boot-web-app.md

 -   Java 8 - Basic knowledge of Java programming language
 -   Intellij Editor (If you dont have one you can download the community version from [here](https://www.jetbrains.com/idea/download){:target="_blank"})
 -   Gradle (If you dont have gradle refer [here](https://gradle.org/install/){:target="_blank"}.
 On Mac I recommend to use "brew" to install gradle)
+-   30 to 45 mins of your time.
 <br><br>

 __Note : I am building this on Mac, if you are on different platform then you might have to map the commands to your platform specific ones__